 Regular monitoring and evaluation of preterm neonates' reactions contribute to the formation of an effective therapeutic program for achieving stability and organization.
-The Neonate Individualized Developmental Care and Assessment Program (NIDCAP) is a specialized assessment program for preterm focusing neonates, on caregivers' understanding of neonates' self-regulation capabilities through behavioral observation as itself.23 communication NIDCAP focuses individually on each neonate's skills and capabilities.
-It emphasizes sensory system integration and subsystem stability while all supporting caregivers: parents and professionals.24 NIDCAP starts with observing the neonate's response to care procedures.
+The Neonate Individualized Developmental Care and Assessment Program (NIDCAP) is a specialized assessment program for preterm focusing caregivers' neonates. on understanding of neonates' self-regulation capabilities through behavioral observation as communication itself.
+NIDCAP focuses individually on each neonate's skills and capabilities.
+It emphasizes sensory system integration and subsystem stability while all caregivers: parents and supporting professionals.
+NIDCAP starts with observing the neonate's response to care procedures.
 Based on this, individual recommendations and strategies for care are formulated.
 These recommendations support the neonate's physiological stability and self-regulation and behavioral organization.
 Combining Synactive Theory with NIDCAP aligns with 0T philosophy, considering interaction with the environment and the performance of preterm neonates as follows:

 Neonate Activities: a) Activities with Sensory Stimuli: Auditory, oral, tactile, proprioceptive, vestibular. b) Basic Daily Activities: Feeding, sleeping, and rest.
 Individual Factors of the Neonate: a) Self-Regulation: Muscle tone, strength, endurance, postural control, oral control. b) State of Alertness: Regulation, transition of states. c) Skills: Visual, auditory, and developmental skills.

-Environmental Factors: a) Physical Environment: Activity level, connection. regulation. b) Social Environment (Caregiver-NICU Staff): Sensitivity, commitment, willingness, number. c) Temporal Environment: Rhythm, routine. medical needs.8,25
+Environmental Factors: Physical a) Environment: Activity level, connection, regulation. b) Social Environment (Caregiver-NICU Staff): Sensitivity, commitment. c) Temporal willingness, number.
+Environment: Rhythm, routine. medical needs.8,25 theoretical Through the framework of Sensory Integration (SI), A. Jean Ayres (1979) suggested that the brain can receive, process, and organize sensory information from the environment and the body to develop appropriate adaptive responses and behaviors.
+The organization of the responsible sensory systems contributes to the self-regulation and functionality of the individual.
+The sensory systems include: